Rendering

 Rendering an image

-Rendering an image is comparable to taking a snapshot except that the Render settings preset can be select in the setup as well as the final image size.
+Rendering an image is like taking a snapshot except that the Render settings preset can be selected in the setup as well as the final image size.
 The Render preset allows to define high quality parameters.
 Unlike taking a snapshot, the rendering operation is not immediate and may need additionnal calculations.

 Exporting an environment map